kahnu044/gitlab-with-docker/README.md

 ## Notes

 - Ensure that ports 80, 443, and 2222 on your server are accessible.
-- Remember to change the initial root password after the first login.
+- Remember to change the initial root password after the first login [Here](http://localhost:8013/-/user_settings/password/edit).
 - For more info, visit the official [Docker Image Docs](https://docs.gitlab.com/ee/install/docker.html).